 2. BUDGET - the name of the budget.

-5. SPENT - amount spent from this budget for orders delivered/received, dynamically updated each time an order or part order is received and accessioned.
+5. SPENT - amount spent from this budget for orders delivered/received, dynamically updated each time an order or part order is received and copies accessioned.

 10. - edit this budget.